Alan Dundes: Teaching methods

-Known unofficially as the "Jokes Professor" at UC Berkeley, his classes were very popular, combining learning with "an irresistible wit and style".
+Known unofficially as the "Jokes Professor" at University of California, Berkeley, his classes were very popular, combining learning with "an irresistible wit and style".
 In this introductory course, students were introduced to the many various forms of folklore, from myth, legend, and folktale to proverbs and riddles to jokes, games, and folkspeech (slang), to folk belief and foodways.
 The final project for this course required that each student collect, identify, and analyze 40 items of folklore.
 All of this material (about 500,000 items) is housed and cataloged in the Berkeley Folklore Archives.
 Dundes also taught undergraduate courses in American folklore, and psychoanalytic approaches to folklore (his favorite approach) in addition to graduate seminars on the history of folkloristics, from an international perspective, and the history and progression of folklore theory.

-Dundes frequently gave the opening address for the New Student Orientation Program at UC Berkeley (CalSO) during summer orientation programs, including jokes and stories.
+Dundes frequently gave the opening address for the New Student Orientation Program at University of California, Berkeley (CalSO) during summer orientation programs, including jokes and stories.

 Controversy

 Strongly opinionated, Dundes was not at all averse to the controversy that his theories often generated.
 He dealt frequently with folklore as an expression of unconscious desires and anxieties and was of the opinion that if people reacted strongly to what he had to say, he had probably hit a nerve and was probably on to something.
 Some of his more controversial work involved examining the New Testament and the Qur'an as folklore.

 However, of all his articles, the one that earned him death threats was "Into the Endzone for a Touchdown", an exploration via psychoanalysis of what he contended was the homoerotic subtext inherent in the terminology and rituals surrounding American football.
 In 1980, Dundes was invited to give the presidential address at the American Folklore Society annual meeting.
 His presentation, later published as a monograph titled Life is Like a Chicken Coop Ladder, uses folkspeech, customs, material culture, and so forth seeking to demonstrate an anal-erotic fixation in German national character.
 Reaction to this paper was incredibly strong.
 Dundes did not participate in the American Folklore Society annual conference for many years.
 When he finally participated again, in 2004, he again gave a plenary address, this time taking his fellow folklorists to task for being weak on theory.
 In his opinion, the presentation of data, no matter how thorough, is useless without the development and application of theory to that data.
-It is not enough to simply collect, one must do something with what one has collected.
+It is not enough to simply collect; one must do something with what one has collected.
 In 2012, linguist Anatol Stefanowitsch credited Dundes with having given rise to a still prevalent "stereotype about Germany as a culture enamored with excretion", but called Life is Like a Chicken Coop Ladder, "unstructured, poorly argued and flimsily sourced" and "methodologically flawed because he only looked for evidence supporting his theory, and not – as even a folklorist should – for evidence against his theory".